 What to do if that doesn’t work

 If you reset the controller and that seems to help, but it still behaves strangely now and then, it probably needs repair.
 The sprinkler timers tend to get intermittent before the completely fail.
+If you can’t get the reset to work, contact us about a repair.

-If you want someone to repair it, just contact us – we’ll send you repair details.
+Contact us – we’ll send you repair details.

 (c) This material is copyrighted